thePrintLabs/PressRoom-Docs/theming/README.md

 In **PressRoom** you are able to set custom themes for each *Editorial Project*.
 This setting could be overwritten per each *Edition* in the **Edition Meta** tab.

-Developing **PressRoom** themes is quick and easy since they inherits almost the same logic used for [Wordpress Theme Development ](http://codex.wordpress.org/Theme_Development/ "Wordpress Theme Devepopment")
+Developing **PressRoom** themes is quick and easy since they inherit almost the same logic used for [Wordpress Theme Development ](http://codex.wordpress.org/Theme_Development/ "Wordpress Theme Devepopment")

 ##File Structure

 **PressRoom** themes resides inside the ```/pressroom/themes/``` folder.

 Themes are essentially made of a config.xml file and a set of **layout files** and assets (css, js, fonts, images, etc. ).
-Everything has been built for maximum flexibility, thus you are not forced to follow a specific folder structure to organize this contents.
+Everything has been built for maximum flexibility, thus you are not forced to follow a specific folder structure to organize this content.

 ### functions.php
 Each **PressRoom** theme could use his own `functions.php` file.
-Place it wherever make sense for you, it will be recognized automatically.
+Place it wherever it makes sense for you, it will be automatically recognized.

 ###config.xml